paul-thebaud/v-phone-input/README.md

   storage implementation (defaults to `localStorage`).

-A preferable country guesser is a country guesser with the capability to use the user preference instead of the memoized guessed country.
+A preferable country guesser is a country guesser with the capability to use the user preference instead of the guessed country on future calls.

 ```typescript
 interface PreferableCountryGuesser extends CountryGuesser {